craiganderson3/xtest/readme.md

 Bootstrap Scrollspy is a library which synchronizes scrolling and navigation.
 The navigation menu currently does not extend below the second level of sections.

-In the current implementation, the width of the sidebar navigation has been fixed to 400px to resolve an issue I discovered with accordion resizing.
-Realistically, it makes sense to fix the sidebar navigation size to always fit the longest expected top level heading.

-6. Internationalization, Labels and Local Date Formats

-Internationalization and local date formatting maintained in the spl_canada_i18n.xsl transform file.
-Where it is possible, Display Names should be used.
-Where static labels are required, these need to be internationalized.
-These are necessary for any fields that are Required but not Mandatory.

 7. Decisions Required